 - a.
-A nonsyllabus warmup event is one given to regain flight proficiency due to an extended nonsyllabus training delay.
-Eligibility is based on the number of days since the last flight or simulator in the same stage.
+A nonsyllabus warmup event is one given to regain flight proficiency due to an extended training delay.
+Eligibility is based on the number of days since the last flight or simulator.
 The following guidelines will be used to determine warmup criteria: - (1) Optional warmups shall be scheduled and flown as the next event.
-If performance warrants a warmup, it shall be coded as the previous completed dual event. - (2) If the break in training occurs during the transition from aircraft to simulator, a mandatory warmup shall be flown and coded as the last completed simulator in stage. - (3) If the break in training occurs between two aircraft or two simulator events, mandatory warmup shall be flown and coded as the previously completed (dual) event. - (4) All warmups shall be dual (flight) or instructional (simulator). - (5) For safe-for-solo and/or any other delays less than seven days in phase, specific warmup criteria promulgated in each curriculum shall apply. - (6) Warmup events shall be coded as a SXX86 event (e.g., ${\tt C4186}$). - (7) The instructor is required to state on the ATF the reason(s) for awarding the warmup event. - (8) End-of-block check rides are considered "in block" for warmup purposes.
+If performance warrants a warmup, it shall be coded as the previous completed dual event. - (2) If the break in training occurs during the transition from aircraft to simulator, a mandatory warmup shall be flown and coded as the last completed simulator in stage. - (3) If the break in training occurs between two aircraft or two simulator events, mandatory warmup shall be flown and coded as the previously completed (dual) event. - (4) All warmups shall be dual (flight) or instructional (simulator). - (5) For safe-for-solo and/or any other delays less than seven days in phase, specific warmup criteria promulgated in each curriculum shall apply. - (6) Warmup events shall be coded as a SXX86 event (e.g., C4186). - (7) The instructor is required to state on the ATF the reason(s) for awarding the warmup event. - (8) Check rides (SXX90) are considered part of the previous block for warmup purposes.